Photon region boundary for stationary axisymmetric black holes: Implementation in different gravity theories

 \section{Implementation in different gravity theories}

 We now apply the definition of photon region and the features discussed in the previous sections to the cases of the Kerr and Kerr-Newman black hole solutions of Einstein's field equations and the Kerr-Sen black hole solution of heterotic string theory.
-These black hole solutions satisfy the conditions $g_{\phi\phi}>0$, $\partial_r g_{tt}<0$ and $\partial_r g_{\phi\phi}>0$ outside the event horizon.
+These black hole solutions admit SPOs and satisfy the conditions $g_{\phi\phi}>0$, $\partial_r g_{tt}<0$ and $\partial_r g_{\phi\phi}>0$ outside the event horizon.
 For these black hole solutions, the photon region boundary has been evaluated using a Carter-like constant and separated radial and polar geodesic equations.
 Our technique to determine the photon region is shown to be consistent with these known solutions.
+We chose the well-studied Kerr, Kerr-Newman, and Kerr-Sen black hole spacetimes to demonstrate the consistency and correctness of our analytical expressions.
+In the following subsections, we construct the photon region boundary without identifying any Carter-like constant, thus illustrating our method.